 - Muruganmala Temple, Kottayam: Near the Kurisumala church, there is an ancient shrine.
 God Murugan is the presiding deity at this temple.
 Murugan is the son of Lord Shiva.

 - Vavarambalam, Erumeli: This mosque has strong connection with Hindu worship.
 Here devotees worship Vavar.
 As per myths, He is the companion of Sree Ayyappa.
 Hence before worshipping Sree Ayyappa at the Sabarimala Temple, devotees need to worship here.
 The Erumeli Pettathullal is the major festival here.
 It is generally during January.
+In case you are planning on visiting Sabarimala Temple, here is the Sabarimala Festival Calendar for 2019-2020.

 - Mortal Remains of Saint Alphonsa, Bharananganam: The church has mortal remains of Saint Alphonsa.
 Thousands of pilgrims visit this church every year.
 The Feast of the St. Alphonsa is a major festival.
 This festival takes place during July.